rodriguezgloria/DH110/Assignment06.md

 ### 🟡 Design System

 #### Typeface family + Size
-Insert a picture.
-> The type face family is ___ and the font size is .
+> The typeface family is **Helvetica** and the font size for the headers that are in bold are size 36.

 > Reasoning: